18F/handbook/_pages/hiring-and-jobs/assignee-detail.md

 * Office Symbol the employee is being detailed or transferred to.
 * For details: if it is a reimbursable or non-reimbursable detail (i.e. who is paying the detailee’s salary)
 * The name of the new supervisor
 * The Position Description number.
-If it is a detail without a PD, use “Detail to Unclassified Duties” and provide a list of duties that the selected employee will be expected to perform.
+If it is a detail without a PD, use "Detail to Unclassified Duties" and provide a list of duties that the selected employee will be expected to perform.
 * Effective date and length of the detail (for example: 120 days)

 ## Notifying Internal Candidates